art-was-here/blackhole-python/README.md

 Other OSs

-Nothing fancy at the moment, later it will be available on the AUR
+Nothing fancy at the moment
 - download blackhole.py
 - `python blackhole.py`